Azem Maksutaj: Heavyweight division (2001–2010)

-After a poor start to 2005 when he lost to Christian N'ka at the opening round of the K-1 France Grand Prix 2005 in Marseilles on January 19, 2005, Maksutaj next competed in the K-1 Scandinavia Grand Prix 2005 held on May 21 in Stockholm, Sweden.
-He was drawn against the three-time K-1 North American champion Michael McDonald in the quarter-finals, and two of the smaller, more technical heavyweights on the scene at the time traded leather in an entertaining, back-and-forth battle.
+After losing to Christian N'ka in the opening round of the K-1 France Grand Prix 2005 in Marseilles on 19 January 2005, Maksutaj next competed in the K-1 Scandinavia Grand Prix 2005 held on May 21 in Stockholm, Sweden.
+He was drawn against the three-time K-1 North American champion Michael McDonald in the quarter-finals, and the two smaller, more technical heavyweights traded punches back-and-forth.
 In round two, McDonald forced a standing eight count on Maksutaj who then rallied back and floored him with a kick to the body.
-Round three saw the referee give McDonald another eight count when the Canadian took what was deemed as too long to return to his feet after being pushed over by Maksutaj.
-After the regulation three rounds, the bout was ruled a draw and so an extension round was added to decide the victor, in which McDonald's aggression earned him the majority decision win.
-McDonald took so much punishment in the fight that he could not continue in the tournament.
+Round three saw the referee give McDonald another eight count when the Canadian took what was deemed too long to return to his feet after being pushed over by Maksutaj.
+After the regulation three rounds, the bout was ruled a draw and so an extension round was added to decide the victor, in which McDonald earned the majority decision win.
+Due to the fight, McDonald could not continue in the tournament.